 With the amount of data being generated in our lives daily, it’s easy to let things get out of hand.
 At one point, I had over 4,000 articles in my “read later” list.
-I also had over 20,000 digital photographs sitting on my hard drive, with more being added every week.
+I also had over 20,000 digital photographs sitting on my hard drive, with more added every week.
 Digital information has a habit of piling up.
-Data is not physical, so you don’t see how much digital clutter you really have.
+Data is not physical, so you don’t see how much digital clutter you have.
 There is a new generation of “hoarder” with an unmanageable amount of digital clutter.

 The most useful way of decluttering your life is to apply the 80/20 rule.
-That is, you can safely delete 80% of your data, because you will only ever use 20% of it.
+That is, you can safely delete 80% of your data because you will only ever use 20% of it.
 The tricky part is deciding which part of the 80/20 rule each piece of data belongs in.

 There needs to be a software application that guides you through the process of 80/20 elimination.
 For example, software for reducing digital photograph clutter can go through your entire collection once a year and help you eliminate 80% of your digital photos until you reach a minimal collection size.
-For my own digital photograph collection, each year I delete 80% of my photographs.
-This leads to a natural “decay” process where I reach a minimum of about 50 pictures for each year, in about 2-4 years.
+For my own digital photograph collection, each year I delete 80% of my photos.
+It leads to a natural “decay” process where I reach a minimum of about 50 pictures for each year, in about 2-4 years.

 Do you know of any software out there today that uses the 80/20 rule?
 Let me know in the comments.